frumbert/frumbert/README.md

 ### Hi there 👋

 I'm Tim.
-The monikey _frumbert_ has been attached to me in all my internet days.
+The moniker/nic/tag/avatar _frumbert_ has been attached to me in all my internet days.
 It came about when I needed an account to test out the [then new] Microsoft Mail server on Windows NT 3?
 3.5?
 Who even remembers?
 And I made it up and it's been with me ever since, through IRC networks, MMORPG's, programming, photography and social sites so numerous I've forgotten them all.
 I work in the field of **e-learning**.

 > **tinker**
 >